Libra (Marvel Comics): Gustav Brandt

 German soldier Gustav Brandt served with the French forces during the Vietnam War.
 While in Saigon, he met and fell in love with a Vietnamese woman named Lua, and eventually had a daughter with her.
 However, Lua's brother Khruul was enraged with the interracial coupling of his sister and a European man.
 He and his men attacked Gustav and his family with flamethrowers.
 Lua was killed in the ensuing battle, and Gustav lost his eyesight.
 He and his daughter took shelter in Pama, where he was trained by the priests, but was forbidden to communicate with his daughter.

 Joining the Zodiac Cartel, Gustav adopted the codename Libra, and served as a terrorist.
-The Zodiac was infiltrated by Nick Fury, posing as Scorpio; the Zodiac fought the Avengers and escaped.
-Led by Taurus, the Zodiac later attempted to kill all Manhattan residents born under the sign of Gemini as a show of power, but were thwarted by the Avengers.
+Zodiac was infiltrated by Nick Fury, posing as Scorpio; Zodiac fought the Avengers and escaped.
+Led by Taurus, Zodiac later attempted to kill all Manhattan residents born under the sign of Gemini as a show of power, but were thwarted by the Avengers.
 Taurus's faction attempted to kill the Zodiac dissident faction, but all twelve leaders were captured by the Avengers.
 Battling the Avengers on several occasions, he eventually discovered that Mantis was the daughter he had left in Pama, and turned himself in to the authorities.
 He then vanished mysteriously, later turning up in Ho Chi Minh City, where the Swordsman revealed to everyone Mantis' transformation into the Celestial Madonna.
 Libra then witnessed the marriage of Mantis and the Swordsman, and returned to prison shortly after.
-He did not stay in prison long, though, as he escaped and committed illegal acts alongside the Zodiac once more.
-A new android version of the Zodiac later appeared, led by Scorpio in a new android body, massacred the human Zodiac, and took over their criminal operations.
+He did not stay in prison long, though, as he escaped and committed illegal acts alongside Zodiac once more.
+A new android version of Zodiac later appeared, led by Scorpio in a new android body, massacred the human Zodiac, and took over their criminal operations.